 This portraitback to top

-Unlike Moore, Hepworth was not a prolific draughtsman but two groups of drawings in her ouevre stand out, the first for the War Artists' Advisory Committee recording hospital operations in wartime, and the second to which this sef-portrait belongs.
-In the late 40s, when her marriage to Ben Nicholson had disintergrated and she was on her on in St Ives, the sculptor developed a routine of drawing from models in the evenings after the day's carving was ended.
-Bequeathed by Dr Priaulx Rainier, 1987.
+Hepworth was not a prolific draughtsman but two groups of drawings in her oeuvre stand out, the first for the War Artists' Advisory Committee recording hospital operations in wartime, and the second to which this self-portrait belongs.
+In the late 40s, when her marriage to Ben Nicholson had disintegrated and she was on her own in St Ives, the sculptor developed a routine of drawing from models in the evenings after the day's carving had ended.

 Linked publicationsback to top